-§ 1010.
-Forwarding of registration information and tier level; Community notification; Absconders.
+§ 10.
+Forwarding of registration information and tier level-Community notification-Absconders

-A. No less than three Within (3) business days from the date on which a person registers as a sex offender or updates information under this Act, the Marshal Service shall forward the registration information, as provided in Section 1009 of this Title, and tier level to:

-- 1. The Federal Bureau of Investigation;

-- 2. The United States Marshals Service;

-- 3. The Bureau of Indian Affairs;

-4. The city or county law enforcement authority and district attorney's office in the county in which the person expects to reside, work, or attend school, if the person expects to reside, work, or attend school outside of Cherokee Nation Indian Country;

-5. The Oklahoma Department of Corrections;

-6. Cherokee Nation Human Resources and any other agency responsible for conducting employment-related background checks;

-7. Cherokee Nation Indian Child Welfare and the Oklahoma Department of Human Services;

-- 8. The probation office of the registrant, if any, and - 9.
-Any other organization or agency as required by the Adam Walsh Act.

-B. The Marshal Service is responsible for the online maintenance of current information regarding each registered sex offender and such information shall be accessible to the public.
-The registry shall include the information listed in subparagraph 2 of paragraph D of this section.
-The site shall enable searches by name, county, city and/or town, or zip code or geographic radius.

-1. The information required to be included on the sex offender website shall be posted on the website within three (3) business days;

-2. The sex offender website shall include a function under which organizations and members of the public who provide an e-mail address to which notices can be sent can request notification when a sex offender commences residence, employment, or school attendance within the zip code or a geographic area specified by the requestor;

-3. Upon posting on the website of new residence, employment, or school attendance information, for a sex offender within an area specified by the requestor, the system will automatically send an e-mail notice to the requestor that identifies the sex offender.
+- A. Within three (3) business days from the date on which a person registers as a sex offender or updates information under this act, the Marshal Service shall forward the registration information, as provided in 57 CNCA § 9, and tier level to: - 1. the Federal Bureau of Investigation; - 2. the United States Marshals Service; - 3. the Bureau of Indian Affairs; - 4. the city or county law enforcement authority and district attorney's office in the county in which the person expects to reside, work, or attend school, if the person expects to reside, work, or attend school outside of Cherokee Nation Indian Country; - 5. the Oklahoma Department of Corrections; - 6.
+Cherokee Nation Human Resources and any other agency responsible for conducting employment-related background checks; - 7.
+Cherokee Nation Indian Child Welfare and the Oklahoma Department of Human Services; - 8. the probation office of the registrant, if any, and - 9. any other organization or agency as required by the Adam Walsh Act. - B. The Marshal Service is responsible for the online maintenance of current information regarding each registered sex offender and such information shall be accessible to the public.
+The registry shall include the information listed in paragraph 2 of subsection (D) of this section.
+The site shall enable searches by name, county, city and/or town, or zip code or geographic radius. - 1.
+The information required to be included on the sex offender website shall be posted on the website within three (3) business days; - 2.
+The sex offender website shall include a function under which organizations and members of the public who provide an e-mail address to which notices can be sent can request notification when a sex offender commences residence, employment, or school attendance within the zip code or a geographic area specified by the requestor; - 3.
+Upon posting on the website of new residence, employment, or school attendance information, for a sex offender within an area specified by the requestor, the system will automatically send an e-mail notice to the requestor that identifies the sex offender;